Healing land, remembering Country

 Using original sketches, we were able to establish the types of plants that grew during the Macarthurs’ time.
 Pink China roses, lilies and a river gum tree were planted on the basis of a sketch by the artist Conrad Martens, and a beautiful veggie patch was established in recognition of the larger fruit and vegetable garden that once grew on the estate.

-The site is now perfect for a family day out; once you’ve explored the house, you can borrow a picnic blanket and relax in the sun.
-Bring a picnic from home or there’s also a tearoom that serves snacks and drinks.
+The site is now perfect for a family day out; once you’ve explored the house, you can borrow a picnic blanket and relax in the sun or even bring a picnic from home to enjoy.